HomeProgrammesApplied ScienceNew Zealand Diploma in Applied Science (Level 5)

 General admission

-To be admitted to this programme, applicants must hold one of the following NCEA Level 2, which must include 14 credits in science
+To be admitted to this programme, applicants must hold NCEA Level 2, which must include 14 credits in science

 OR